-We enlisted the assistance of Lincoln University lecturer and local vineyard owner Glen Creasy for some technical advice in year one and re-established a previous relationship with The Crater Rim Winery who purchased our grapes.
-Vintage 2016 was a particularly spectacular year with 6.9 tonne of Pinot Noir and 7.1 tonnes of Pinot Gris picked for The Crater Rim.
-With a later pick of the Pinot Gris that year we produced our own first wine (@ 3.5 Tonne) producing 2,800 bottles.
+We enlisted the assistance of Lincoln University lecturer and local vineyard owner Glen Creasy for some technical advice in year one and re-established a previous relationship with The Crater Rim Winery who purchased our grapes and went on to make our wine.

 It became readily evident that the choice of team we surrounded ourselves with brought an abundance of enthusiasm matched with a wealth of technical advice which has proved invaluable.

-Our label proudly celebrates Canterbury maybe that’s as a direct result of us stoically choosing to stay post quakes and create another home for ourselves and our two girls (11 and 13 yrs.).
+Our label proudly celebrates Canterbury maybe that’s as a direct result of us stoically choosing to stay post quakes and create another home for ourselves and our two girls.